Android now has native support for foldable smartphones

 At the Android Developer Summit this week, Google announced support for “foldables” — phones with screens that crease in half like a notebook.
 The Mountain View company said it’s working with a number of device manufacturers, including Samsung, to optimize Android for flexible, bendable form factors.

-Dave Burke, vice president of engineering, told The Verge that Google is “enhancing Android to take advantage of this new form factor” with as little work as necessary. “[We’re] already working closely with Samsung on a new device they plan to launch early next year.”
+Dave Burke, vice president of engineering for Android, told The Verge that Google is “enhancing Android to take advantage of this new form factor” with as little work as necessary. “[We’re] already working closely with Samsung on a new device they plan to launch early next year.”

 But the changes are less under-the-hood than over-the-top.

-Google’s pointing developers to screen continuity, the Android API that informs apps when the screen’s size or orientation has changed, and encouraging them to properly implement it.
+Google is pointing developers to screen continuity, the Android API that informs apps when the screen’s size or orientation has changed, and encouraging them to properly implement it.

 We just announced support for foldables at #AndroidDevSummit, a new form factor coming next year from Android partners.